torrid/pyku/README.md

-This source installs and configures a (local) kubernetes cluster from scratch, and deploys a Python/Flask workload onto *n* nodes, providing a way to create and measure CPU load on them.
+This source installs and configures a (local) Kubernetes cluster from scratch, and deploys a Python/Flask workload onto *n* nodes, providing a way to create and measure CPU load on them.

 The purpose of this rather academic project is to get into K8s and to learn how to communicate with the Pods/Deployment.

-Since I had to start somewhere, I assume a regular Linux user with sudo/root access, and the group names "kube" and "docker" for the respective services.
+Since I had to start somewhere, I'm assuming a regular Linux user with sudo/root access, and the group names "kube" and "docker" for the respective services.
+I used Arch Linux/Pacman on my test, a realistic scenario would be it's own instance with Alpine Linux.

 ### Notes
 I got stuck in the Routing and Proxying realm of K8s, so the Loadbalancer